furkangursoy/ComAwareNetGrowth/README.md

 # ComAwareNetGrowth
-Source code and datasets for the paper titled "A Community-aware Network Growth Model for Synthetic Social Network Generation"
+The source code and datasets employed in "A Community-aware Network Growth Model for Synthetic Social Network Generation" will be published in this repository very soon.